bjodah/pyodesys/README.rst

 .. image:: https://raw.githubusercontent.com/bjodah/pyodesys/master/examples/lnx.png

-If already have symbolic expressions created using e.g. SymPy you can create your system from those:
+If you already have symbolic expressions created using e.g. SymPy you can create your system from those:

 .. code:: python